-After several minutes, place a large plate over the top of the bread.
+After several minutes, turn the loaf out onto a wire rack to cool.
+(Place a large plate over the top of the bread.
 Using potholders, place one hand on top of the plate, and use the other hand to flip it upside down so it's upside down on top of the plate.
-Now place a cookie rack on top of the bread and flip it upside down again and remove the plate.
+Now place a cooling rack on top of the bread and flip it upside down again and remove the plate.)

-Allow it to cool for at least half an hour.
+Allow it to cool for at least twenty minutes.
 Try and give it time to cool to room temperature before cutting into it.
 If you cut into it too soon, the steam will release and you will end up with a dry loaf, and it'll be gummy when you try and cut it.

 I've supplemented with plain black olives.
-As long as you have some salty olives, the bread will turn out fabulous!
+As long as you have some salty olives, the bread will be great!